fossabot/GiG.Core/CONTRIBUTING.md

 ### Tests

--  Tests need to be provided for every bug/feature that is completed.
--  Tests only need to be present for issues that need to be verified by QA (e.g. not tasks)
--  If there is a scenario that is far too hard to test there does not need to be a test for it.
-  - "Too hard" is determined by the team as a whole.
+Tests need to be provided for every bug/feature that is completed.
+If there is a scenario that is far too hard to test, there does not need to be a test for it, however, keep in mind that flagging a scenario as too hard, is at the discretion of the team as a whole.

 ### Feedback